gregkorossy/Android-Support-Preference-V7-Fix/README.md

 *Note that I did not test this background-fixer solution extensively so it might mess up other parts of your app.
 This is just a temporary (i.e. experimental) bugfix until Google releases either a less buggy version of the lib or the source code so we could fix it.*

 # Android-Support-Preference-V7-Fix
-Android preference-v7 support library doesn't contain material design layout files so the preferences screen look bad on API 21+.
-This is a temporary fix until Google fixes it.
+~~Android preference-v7 support library doesn't contain material design layout files so the preferences screen looks bad on API 21+.
+This is a temporary fix until Google fixes it.~~

+The latest (23.0.1) preference-v7 support library has some other issues, see above.

 The issue has been reported, you can find it here: https://code.google.com/p/android/issues/detail?id=183376